RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 }
 ```

-For this definition, xml.Marshal() and xml.Unmarshal() works on an XML
+By this definition, the XML marshaler works on an XML like the
-like following which is not we expected.
+following which is not we expected.
 Notice the <Tag> is missing.
-This is due to the fact that `Tag` does not appear as a field name.
+This is due to the fact that "Tag" does not appear as a name.

 ```
 <Tagging>